-Your hormones can be to blame for all the sex dreams you will probably experience.
-Whether your dreams include your significant other, a stranger, or your celebrity crush — they all fall into the realm of normal dreams.
+You can blame your hormones for all the sex dreams you may experience.
+Whether your dreams include your significant other, a stranger, or your celebrity crush — they all fall into the realm of ordinary dreams.

-Your new emotions, anxieties, changing body, and evolving relationship with your significant other can make the strangest fantasies occur.
+Your new emotions, anxieties, changing body, and evolving relationship with your partner can create the strangest fantasies.

-Don’t be ashamed or embarrassed by the dreams your mind puts together while you try to sleep — just embrace them the best you can, they may not be all that bad after all!
+Don’t be ashamed or embarrassed by the dreams your mind puts together while you try to sleep.
+Embrace them as best you can.
+They may be some of your favorites after all!

 Pregnancy Dreams and Gender Prediction

-Many women tend to experience dreams about the gender of their baby.
-Old wives’ tales say if you dream of having a boy, you will have a girl — and vice versa (source).
+Many women tend to experience dreams about their baby’s gender.
+Old wives’ tales say if you dream of having a boy, you will have a girl and vice versa.

-There is probably no truth to this, but just like other wives’ tales, it is sure fun to consider.
+There is probably no truth to this, but just like other wives’ tales, it’s fun to imagine.

-Another reason women tend to dream about gender is that they are anxious to find out if their baby will be a girl or boy.
+Another reason women tend to dream about gender is because they are anxious to find out if their baby will be a girl or boy.

-Many believe women have dreams of their baby being a boy because they hope it will be, or dreams of having a girl in fear of the fact that they want a boy.
+Pregnant women may dream their baby is a boy because they hope it will be or dream in fear of having a girl when they’re hoping for a boy.